iFR-ACSO/TAC25-Inf-MPC/README.md

 formulations (RTI and IPOPT) have post-processing scripts in their folders (see above).
 Once the actual simulation ran, the post-processing script reduces the data to the comparison minimum.
-The data of the complete workspace for the full-horizon formulations is provided in the DARUS data repository.
+The data of the complete workspace for the full-horizon formulations is provided in the [DARUS repository](https://doi.org/10.18419/DARUS-5297).
 This pre-computation results can be found in the corresponding folder of each method.

 ### Re-running